WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 32. Explain the tls module in Node.js?

 - The **tls** module provides an implementation of TLS and SSL protocols to establish secure network connections.

+## 33. What is a cluster in Node.js?

+- A **cluster** allows Node.js to utilize multiple cores of a machine by creating child processes that share the same server port.